earth06/mydocument/linux_lecture.md

 ![permission.PNG](https://github.com/earth06/mydocument/blob/master/permission.PNG?raw=true)

-permission is represented as 10 characters.
+Permission is represented as 10 characters (In here,  `-rwxr-xr-x`)

-Here `-rwxr-xr-x`

-First character means whether directory `d` , file `-` or link`l`
+First character means  directory `d` , file `-` or link`l`

-The other character have meaning like this.
+The other character has meaning like this.

 | character |    meaning    | Number |
 | :-------: | :-----------: | :----: |